“Leadership is the ability to get extraordinary achievement from ordinary people”

 The owner of Amazon Inc., Jeff is known to be a micro-manager, because of his authorization approach in managing his team.
 He is task-oriented and deploys strict standards for the achievement of the company’s goals.

-- Be Agile- A transactional leader should be willing enough to take himself out of his comfort zone and be open-minded so that they can quickly embrace new concepts.
+- Be Agile- A transactional leader should be willing enough to take himself out of his comfort zone.
+And also be open-minded so that they can quickly embrace new concepts.

-- Develop a Shared Purpose- You should create a common purpose with your team and organization as well.
+- Develop a Shared Purpose- You should create a common purpose with your team as well as your organization.
 This will create a favorable work environment in which all can work for the achievement of that goal.

 - Be Ambiguous- This means that you should be able to deal with situations that have limited information and still make the best out of them.